The Complete 50 State Guide to Concealed Carry Laws

-May Issue: the issuing authority can deny the permit, even if the applicant satisfies all requirements.
+May Issue: the issuing authority can decide to deny the permit application, even if the applicant meets all the requirements; they aren't obligated to grant it.
 Just like shall-issue, "may issue" states typically use that exact wording in the actual laws.

 Constitutional Carry: there is no permit required to carry a concealed firearm, so long as the person is not legally prohibited from possessing one.